 Japan has some of the most progressive LGBT laws in all of Asia.
 Gay activities are legal, gay marriage not yet.
 Japan has been making great steps forward in the past years.

 Since March 2009, Japanese gay couples can get married outside of Japan, in countries where it’s legal.
-In 2012, a law was passed allowing transgenders to change their gender legally after surgery.
+In 2012, a law was passed allowing transgender people to change their gender legally after surgery.

 In 2015, Shibuya was the first area in Japan to recognize gay partnerships with a certificate, making it easier for gay couples to find housing and to visit each other in the hospital.